gitsalnoe/spicetify-hide-stats/README.md

-# Hide Stats
+# Hide Listener Stats

-A Spicetify extension that removes listening statistics from Spotify for a cleaner, distraction-free experience.
+Removes listening statistics from Spotify for a cleaner, distraction-free experience.

 ## What it hides
 - Monthly listener count on artist pages